Forest0923/memo/content/en/docs/archlinux/base-install-manuals/dual-boot-mono/index.md

 ## Trouble shooting

-- Boot entry of windows disappears from grub boot loader
+- Boot entry for windows disappears from grub boot loader
   - Add `GRUB_DISABLE_OS_PROBER=false` to `/etc/default/grub` and recreate grub.cfg
   - The problem is deactivated os-prober. os-prober automatically finds operating systems and adds their boot entry, but sometimes it is deactivated.
 The option reactivate os-prober.